 Wilmington College graduate and second Wilmington College Life Trustee.
 Retired partner in the Mishkin & Duvall law firm in Indianapolis, Indiana.
 Prior professional affiliations include the Indiana State Bar Association, the American Bar Association, the American Trial Lawyers Association, the Indiana Trial Lawyers Association, and the Bar of the Supreme Court of the United States.
 Active member of Congregation Beth-El Zedeck.
 Author of “The Unvarnished Torah: Observations, Questions and Answers Of A Jewish Lawyer.”
 2015 Inductee into the Hall of Excellence of the Ohio Foundation of Independent Colleges.

-Law Clerk, United States District Court for the Southern District of Ohio.
+Retired, former Law Clerk, United States District Court for the Southern District of Ohio.
 Former Group Vice President of The Dayton Power and Light Company (1989-1994) and held other positions with that company from 1969-1989.
 Served previously on the boards of Wilmington College and Wright State University.
 B.S. degree from the University of Cincinnati, a Masters of Humanities degree from Wright State University, and a Juris Doctorate from the University of Dayton School of Law.
 Awarded an honorary Doctor of Laws degree from Wilmington College in 2005.
+B.S. in Agriculture from Wilmington College in 2017.

 Wilmington College 1983 graduate.
 Earned a Certified Insurance Counselor designation as well as a certificate from the College of Financial Planning.
 Serves on several insurance companies advisory councils; Wilmington College PAC and has served as a Director for Ashland County Chamber of Commerce.
 A spirited entrepreneur Tim, and his team have grown their insurance agency and now do business in 43 states and employee nearly 50 people.
 Started several other companies/initiatives from scratch.